-That’s the question police were hoping to answer as they searched Lubitz’s apartment.
+It’s a question police were trying to answer as they searched Lubitz’s apartment in Dusseldorf.

 Police spokesman Markus Niesczery said a team of five investigators went “through the apartment looking for clues as to what the co-pilot’s motivation might have been, if he did indeed bring the plane down.”

-Meanwhile, about 85 miles (136 kilometers) away in the town of Montabaur, the house where Lubitz’s parents live was shuttered and guarded by police.
+About 85 miles (136 km) away in the town of Montabaur, the house where Lubitz’s parents live was shuttered and guarded by police.

-A group of men, perhaps investigators, were the only ones granted access on Thursday.
-On Friday, there was no activity at all.
+A group of men, perhaps investigators, were the only ones granted access.

 ‘This is just inconceivable’

-Montabaur, in western Germany, is where Lubitz pursued his love of flying from a young age.
+This town in western Germany is where Lubitz pursued his love of flying from a young age.

-At a club on the outskirts of town, pilots who knew Lubitz said they were shocked to hear what investigators said.
+At a club on the outskirts of Montabaur, pilots who knew Lubitz said they were shocked to hear what investigators said.

 They said the man they know never would have deliberately crashed a plane.

-Between age 14 and age 20, Lubitz was a regular fixture at the gliding club.
+Between the ages of 14 and 20, Lubitz was a regular fixture at the gliding club.